ansible/ansible-navigator/docs/faq.md

 **Q: How can I change the colors used by `ansible-navigator`?**

-A: Full theme support should come in a later release, for now try `--osc4 false`.
+A: Full theme support should come in a later release, for now, try `--osc4 false`.
 This will cause `ansible-navigaor` to use the terminal's defined colors.
 (See the [settings guide](docs/settings.rst) for how to handle this with an enviroment variable or in the settings file)

 **Q: Something didn't work, how can I troubleshoot it?**